I looked at the gun in my hand….

 I laughed some more….

-There was only the taste of salty tears and self loathing.
+There was only the taste of salty tears, and hope.

 I opened the door and looked at the shiny people dancing in the sun.

 They didn’t notice me, their happiness a contagion.